 Skill #1.
 Communication

-Communication is important in any field but in psychology, it is paramount and is the hallmark of what a psychologist does.
+Communication is essential in any field, but even more so in psychology.
+It is the principal and is the hallmark of what a psychologist does.
 Psychology is about understanding human behavior and what can predispose humans to act in a specific manner.
-There are a variety of clients with a variety of conditions and knowing how to communicate with them is important in gathering information.
-This skill is also important in portraying one’s feelings and how to practically apply observations that are seen.
+There are a variety of clients with various mental health conditions that need to be heard and understood so knowing how to communicate is vital in gathering critical information.

 Skill #2.
 Patience

-Even though you may be armed with a Bachelor of Science Psychology degree, there are certain things that a degree cannot teach you.
+Even though you may have a Bachelor of Science in Psychology degree, there are certain things that a degree cannot teach you.
 One is patience.
-As you can imagine, dealing with patients in this field can be particularly difficult because their behavior deviates from that which we consider being “normal.”
-Therefore, being patient with these clients, as well as continuing to be motivated, is important.
+As you can imagine, dealing with patients in this field can be particularly trying because their behavior deviates from what we consider “normal.”
+Therefore, being patient with these clients, as well as continuing to be motivated, is essential.

 Skill #3.
 Ethics

-If you are in any profession that entails taking care of people in any capacity, ethics plays an essential role.
+Ethics is indispensable in any profession that entails caring for people in any capacity.
 Whether it is treating all patients the same equally, informing them of their rights, or just being honest with them, ethics guides professional humanistic practice.
-This is also paramount in establishing a rapport with clients, as they have the right to be directly involved in important decisions being made.
-Unfortunately, bias is also prevalent in this field.
-Ethics ensures it is not present.
+This is also paramount in establishing a rapport with clients, as they have the right to be directly involved in important decisions.
+Unfortunately, bias is present at times.
+However, having that bias could be the time to refer your patient to a colleague.

 Skill #4.
 Problem-Solving

-It is one thing to have a course of action and try to enact it as you envisioned.
-However, what if things don’t go as planned?
 One essential skill a psychologist should have is the ability to solve a problem when it arrives.
-Often, you will be required to step in and come up with a solution that will benefit all parties involved.
+You will often be required to step in and develop a patient-driven solution that will benefit all parties involved.

 Skill #5.
 Research